tushar-mohan/perftools/docs/index.md

 It also selects tools that run in a terminal, rather that requiring a windowing environment.

-Get started using PerfTools by following the following posts in sequence.
+Start using PerfTools by following the posts below in sequence.
-These posts explain how to build `perftools`, gather data using the tools, and finally view in [PerfBrowser Cloud](https://perfbrowser.perftools.org/).
+These posts explain how to build `perftools`, gather data using perftools, and finally how to use [PerfBrowser Cloud](https://perfbrowser.perftools.org/) to visualize the data.
  * [using papiex to count cpu metrics for an MPI program](examples/papiex-mpi-example/)
  * [profiling with hpcrun-flat](examples/papiex-mpi-example/)